What’s The Best Coffee For Cold Brew? (Top 7 Picks)

 From a flavour standpoint, the immersion method results in a full-bodied concentrated brew whereas the drip method yields a more dilute medium-bodied beverage.
 Brewing method can be an important consideration when choosing beans for cold brew.

 Whether buying pre-ground beans for cold brew or grinding them yourself, be aware that grind matters.

 A coarse grind is always preferable for a cold brew.
 Fine grounds often produce more harsh or bitter flavours as a result of being over-extracted.

 If using the slow drip method, the grind size is particularly important.
 A coarse grind is quicker to begin dripping, while a finer grind can sometimes become too dense and restrict the flow of water.
 Just make sure to use a good coffee grinder for making cold brew coffee.

 Choosing between a dark roast or a light roast coffee is largely a matter of personal preference.
 Your best bet is to experiment.
 Don’t assume that your roast preference for hot coffee will hold true for cold coffee.

 Experts are divided on the question.
 Some suggest light to medium roasts, which are naturally more acidic, because the cold brewing process eliminates much of the acidity of the beans.
-Other cold brewers recommend dark roasts because cold brew has a tendency to taste of darker, richer flavors, like chocolate, nuts and earthiness.
+Other cold brewers recommend dark roasts because cold brew has a tendency to taste of darker, richer flavours, like chocolate, nuts and earthiness.

-The bright acidity that characterizes light roasts may be difficult to extract through cold brewing and result in overall muted flavors.
+The bright acidity that characterizes light roasts may be difficult to extract through cold brewing and result in overall muted flavours.
 Whichever you choose, bear in mind that lighter roasts will require a longer extraction time because the cellular structure of the beans has been less damaged by the roasting process.

 Single-Origin Or Blend?